patrickoser/social-app/README.md

 Todo:
     Username availability check is still not working as intended.
+    Now it returns that the username is always taken.

     Add an error message when a user provides an email/password combo that doesnt match any existing account.